stephendade/aprilmav/README.md

 - Run ``capture_test.py`` whilst showing a chessboard (https://github.com/opencv/opencv/blob/master/doc/pattern.png) in a variety of orientations and distances
 - Run ``cameracal.py`` using the above images and put the resultant camera parameters in in ``camera.yaml``

-Note a separate profile will be required for a specific lens and resolution combination.
+Note a separate profile will be required for a specific lens and resolution combination, and camera rotation/position.

 ### Accuracy Performance